Define a new cohort

 • Distinct values of property.
 Filter for event or user properties down to a specific value or set of values you are analyzing.
 For example, only those users who favorited a song or video on more than one device.

 • Historical count.
-Your cohort will contain users who performed the event a specific number of times, between one and five.
+Your cohort contains users who triggered the event a specific number of times, between one and five.
 See our Help Center article on how Historical Count works in Amplitude to learn more.

 • Count in interval.
 Filter for users who triggered the event at least once on each of the number of distinct days within a given interval.
 This enables you to specify behavior that occurred within distinct days in a defined time period.
 For example, you could filter for users who triggered the event at least once on each of a certain number of distinct days (you define how many) within a given interval.
 This differs from daily, weekly, or monthly behavior, which doesn't require the behavior to occur on different days.